falkr/iik-edu/pages/supervisor-TTM4502.md

 - Sep 11: Deadline for external evaluators to submit a final evaluation and feeback form for the reports that were (re-)submitted on Aug 30 to the [department's administration](mailto:liv.k.stubberud@ntnu.no,laurent.paquereau@ntnu.no)

+:warning:
+There is no external evaluator for the reports submitted this semester (Spring 2024).
+The course coordinator will be the second evaluator and the session chair during the presentation day.

 ## Evaluation of the reports and grading

 ---